Berlin faces expropriation vote: What happens if the people say 'yes'? | DW | 07.09.2021

 "Hardly anyone believes that a law will really be passed," says Hien, of his firm's clients.
 "Legally and practically, this would simply not be feasible."
 But he says there are plenty of worries about the other consequences of a "yes" vote and how it will affect the housing market in the city.

-The organizers obviously disagree.
-They believe their proposal can "end the housing crisis" and "rescue Berlin".
-Clearly though, the vote on September 26 will not be the final say, regardless of how many agree with them.
+The organizers disagree.
+They believe their proposal can "end the housing crisis" and "rescue Berlin."
+Clearly, though, the vote on September 26 will not be the final say, regardless of how many agree with them.

 Berlin's controversial five-year rent freeze — worldwide a unique experimental measure — is now a year old.
 So has it worked?